-The role of education remains the most important factor in the socio-economic development of a country.
+The major purpose of the study was to investigate the academic value of O and A levels, as viewed by students, parents and teachers.
 The population of the study was all O and A level schools, O and A level students, their parents and teachers in Pakistan.
-The sample of the study included 45 schools, 230 teachers, 450 O and A level students and their parents.
+The sample of the study covered 45 schools, 230 teachers, 450 O and A level students and their parents.
 The sample of the study was drawn from Islamabad, Lahore, Karachi, Rawalpindi and Peshawar.
 For the collection of data, three questionnaires, one each for O and A level students, their parents and the teachers of O and A level were developed.
-Three structured interviews, i.e., one each for O and A level students, their parents and the teachers were designed.
+Three structured interviews i.e. one each for O and A level students, their parents and the teachers were designed.
 Data were collected through personal visits.
-For the analysis of data, percentage and chi square as contingency test were used.
+For the analysis of data percentage and chi square as contingency test were used.